 The Woodruff Museum Of Indian Artifacts

-Wednesdays from 1-4 PM a knowledgeable guide will discuss the many examples of Lenni Lenape examples of every day life.
+Wednesdays from 1-4 PM the museum will be available showcasing the many examples of Lenni Lenape examples of every day life.
 Call ahead to schedule a visit at any other time.

 Found in the Woodruff Museum of Indian Artifacts, located in the lower level of the Bridgeton Free Public Library at 150 E. Commerce Street in Bridgeton, NJ, are some 30,000 pieces on Native American relics creatively laid out in display cases.